 School of History, Classics and Archaeology Masters Scholarships

-The School is pleased to invite applications from outstanding candidates for an exciting range of Masters scholarships and studentships designed to attract the best and brightest candidates to study in Edinburgh.
+The School is pleased to invite applications from outstanding candidates for an exciting range of Masters scholarships designed to attract the best and brightest candidates to study in Edinburgh.

-Two School Masters Scholarships will be offered covering tuition fees at the Home/EU rate.
-Successful Overseas applicants will be liable for the difference between the Home/EU and Overseas fees rates.
+- Three School Masters Scholarships will consist of tuition fees at the Home/EU rate.
+Successful overseas applicants will be liable for the difference between the Home/EU and Overseas fees rates

 These awards are open to any postgraduate Masters programme offered by the School.
 Applicants for part-time and distance-learning Masters programmes are eligible to apply for these awards (any award made would be paid pro-rata).

 **The School is also offering the Charles Mackie Scholarship for students progressing from Undergraduate to Postgraduate Study within the School.
 This requires a separate application.
 For further details, please visit the Charles Mackie Scholarship

 Awards will be made on academic merit and the potential to excel at the chosen programme of study.